aberbenni/MotionDialog/README.markdown

 Todo
 ----
-- Rubyfy with BubbleWrap and Metaprogramming
-- More Tests
+- Gemify
-- More Elements
+- More Elements and samples
-- Create gem
+- Rubyfication with BubbleWrap